 Accurate Assessment Group employs highly knowledgeable and experienced staff.
 Using Geographic Information Systems, they have pioneered the way assessments are being analyzed, which allows them to provide a more efficient and effective assessment of the highest quality.

 To ensure that property owners have a voice in the property assessment system, the Municipal Government Act has set out a complaints and appeals system for property owners who have concerns about their assessment.
 The process was reviewed and changed in 2009 and now involves two assessment review boards, divided by complaint types.
 Complaints of residential properties with 3 or less dwelling units or farmland are to be heard before the Local Assessment Review Board (LARB) and assessment complaints on non-residential properties and residential properties with 4 or more dwelling units will be heard by the Composite Assessment Review Board (CARB).

 The first step an assessed person should take if he or she believes his or her property assessment is unfair or inaccurate is to contact the assessor.
-The assessor can be reached by calling the County office at 780-384-4100.
+The assessor can be reached by calling the County office at (780) 384-4100.
 The assessor may request to inspect the property to determine if an error was made.
 If the assessor agrees that the original notice is not accurate, a corrected notice may be issued.
 If the assessor and the property owner cannot come to an agreement, the property owner may begin the formal complaint process by filing a complaint.
-Complaint forms for this process can be retrieved from the County office or this website Assessment Review Board Complaint Form.
+Complaint forms for this process can be retrieved from the County office or by clicking the following link.